mattischrome/blogischrome/_posts/2016-07-01-swaptastic-part-3.markdown

 date: "2016-07-01"
 title: "Swaptastic Part 3: The Shiny App"
 categories: Football
-tags: [Football, Fun, Stats, Programming, R]
+tags: [Football, Fun, Stats, Programming, R, Sixteen]
 ---
 The shiny app embedded below allows you to explore the number of packets you need to complete the Panini sticker album for this summer's Euro tournament.
 This builds on the results I presented in an [earlier post](link to earlier post) and allows you to explore how many fewer packets you need to buy when you have more friends to swap with.
 You can also vary the number of runs performed because the model runs considerably slower with more swappers involved.